micahwidget/starterproject/How-to.md

     * in the terminal window type: `git commit -m "First Commit"`
     * Press ENTER

-1. Add new project to github by following [these instructions](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)
+1. In the terminal type: `git remote add origin https://github.com/micahwidget/starterproject.git` replacing starterproject with the name of your new project
-(ctrl-shift-` to get to terminal (instead of bash))
+1. Finally, do your first push to github: `git push -u origin master`